moondance-labs/tanssi-docs/dapp-developers/integrations/indexers/subsquid/quick-start.md

 ## Index a Tanssi Substrate Appchain {: #index-substrate-appchains }

-To get started indexing Substrate data on your Tanssi Appchain, you'll need to create a Subsquid project and configure it for your Tanssi Appchain by taking the following steps:
+To get started indexing Substrate data on your Tanssi appchain, you'll need to create a Subsquid project and configure it for your Tanssi appchain by taking the following steps:

 1. Create a Subsquid project based on the Substrate template by running